roke-to/roketo-contract/streaming/API.md

 ```

 #### `withdraw`
-Transfer streamed tokens to the reciever.
+Transfer streamed tokens to the receiver.
 If stream deposit was streamed, then the stream will finish.
 Can be executed only by the receiver of the stream.
 Expects one yocto as deposit Signature:
 ```json
 {
     "stream_ids": ["StreamId"]